lemonce/lemonce.net/source/docs/setup/download-install.md

 1.The same as first step of Windows.

-2.Click the seconde URL of the **Downloads** list which is applied for Windows.
+2.Click the seconde URL of the **Downloads** list which is applied for Mac.

+3.
 <br>

 ## Linux